These Wasabi Noodles made with soba noodles, crunchy cucumber and toasted sesame seeds is a terrifically satisfying dish. And so easy to make too!

 This recipe was a result of a happy accident.
 I was in the process of trying to whip up a few lighter salad dressing to have on hand in hopes that they would help me eat more salad.
 A simple combination of wasabi-sesame-honey something or another dressing was in my mind.
 I botched the ratios and was ready to toss it and start over.
 The result was too overwhelming for what I had in mind for a salad, but instead of wasting it, I decided to try it with some soba noodles hiding in the back of the pantry.
 Once noodles and dressing chilled, I added some cucumber and toasted sesame seeds, plus a smidgen of fresh cilantro.
 Delightful!

 Although I used soba noodles, substitute any favorite noodle that you like.
 Just be sure to adjust the dressing amount as needed.

-If you’re a wasabi fan, I think you’ll like this one.
+If you’re a wasabi fan, I think you’ll really like these Wasabi Noodles.
 My teenage daughter even enjoyed it, requesting some ahi tuna after a few bites to toss in.
 Um … right … I just happen to have ahi tuna on hand, dear daughter.
 Yeah, not so much.
 But it was a good idea.
 So, if you have ahi tuna, this would be a nice compliment.
 Just take my teenage daughter’s word for it.